-- .1 All grounding shall conform to the Canadian Electrical Code and latest Electrical Safety Branch Amendments. - .2 Connect all ground rods, conductors, and galvanized steel conduits together.
-Connect only one wire to any one ground bushing. - .3 Ground rigid steel conduits.
+- .1 All grounding shall conform to the Canadian Electrical Code and latest Electrical Safety Branch Amendments. - .2 Connect all ground rods, plates, conductors, and galvanized steel conduits together.
+Connect only one wire to any one ground bushing.
+(REVISED NOVEMBER 2019) - .3 Bond rigid steel conduits.
+(REVISED NOVEMBER 2019)